noveogroup-amorgunov/nukeapp/README.md

 ## About project

-Right now, I'm using this project as an experiment polygon to try modern technologies and see how a can see frontend application in {CURRENT_YEAR}.
+Right now, I'm using this project as an experiment polygon to try modern technologies and see how a can see frontend application in {{CURRENT_YEAR}}.
 This project structure combines two methodology: Clean Architecture and Feature-Sliced Design.

 ## Features